-The reason we don’t like to discipline our kids is because it involves short-term pain.
+The reason we don’t like to discipline our kids is that it involves short-term pain.
 We’re sympathetic to their feelings, and we never enjoy hurting them.
-Verse 11 acknowledges the pain, saying all discipline — not some or even most, but all — seems not to be pleasant, but painful.
+Verse 11 acknowledges the pain, saying all discipline — not some, most, Christian, Biblical, but all — seems not to be pleasant, but painful.
 But there’s a process involved; those who have been trained by it yield the fruit of righteousness.

 Someone advised me long ago not to ask myself whether my child liked the discipline I was imposing but to ask whether he would love me when he looked back on the situation years later.
 That helped me tremendously, especially when one of them would say, “What do you mean I’m grounded?
 I really can’t go?
 I hate you.
 You’re the worst parent in the world.”
 I even overheard one of my kids, only mildly joking, telling his friends, “It’s like my dad chains me to the bedpost.
 I never get to go anywhere.”
 I would have to remind myself that he was reaping the consequences we had decided on and spelled out upfront, and his disobedience produced the expected results.
 I didn’t give in, and my kids came back to me later and said, “Thanks, Dad.”

 1. 4 Parenting Styles and Effective Child Discipline